“I am terrified of having any work done at the dentist’s which involves my mouth being numbed. When my mouth is numb I feel like I am choking.”

 - There is a drug called OraVerse™ (phentolamine mesylate) which makes the numbing last shorter because the local anaesthetic is carried away more quickly.
 OraVerse has to be injected like local anaesthetic… probably why it has not taken off!
 It more than halves the time it takes for the numb sensation to disappear.
 If you don’t mind extra injections, you could ask your dentist if they have it in stock.
 If you are in the U.S., you can search for dentists who use OraVerse on the OraVerse website.

-Some of our readers have suggested desensitisation as a way of getting used to the numb sensation.
+Some of our members have suggested desensitisation as a way of getting used to the numb sensation.
 You should only try this if you feel safe doing so:

 “So, I have tried using orajel.
 I put it along the lower left gumline and bottom lip.
 First things first.
 It tastes foul.
 Foul beyond belief.
 But, I managed not to just rinse it all off immediately and it did make me numb.
 Not deeply numb like a proper anesthetic but numb enough to start drooling out the corner of my mouth and make my tongue feel like it was swelling.
 It only lasted 10-15 minutes max but was quite useful to “get to know the feeling”.
 The most important thing for me was that I was doing this in a “safe” environment (at home rather than dental office) and I was in control (doing it to myself rather than have someone else adminster).”